-- (a) This Subpart prescribes procedures required for the issue of Certificates of Airworthiness and other certifications for aeronautical products registered in Liberia. - (b) No person shall operate an aircraft registered in Liberia without the appropriate and valid airworthiness certificates for that aircraft. - (c) The Authority shall issue a certificate of airworthiness for aircraft registered in Liberia based on satisfactory evidence that the aircraft complies with the design aspects of the appropriate airworthiness requirements (type certificate). - (d) An aircraft to which a certificate of airworthiness is issued shall be operated in accordance with the terms and conditions of that certificate and within the approved operating limitations in its flight manual.
+- This Subpart prescribes procedures required for the issue of Certificates of Airworthiness and other certifications for aeronautical products registered in Liberia. - No person shall operate an aircraft registered in Liberia without the appropriate and valid airworthiness certificates for that aircraft. - The Authority shall issue a certificate of airworthiness for aircraft registered in Liberia based on satisfactory evidence that the aircraft complies with the design aspects of the appropriate airworthiness requirements (type certificate) and is in a condition for safe operation. - An aircraft to which a certificate of airworthiness is issued shall be operated in accordance with the terms and conditions of that certificate and within the approved operating limitations in its flight manual.